reallygooday/BertelsmannScholarship/README.md

 Started working within Linux virtual machine and following guidance from "Configuring Linux Web Servers" Udacity course [2].

-Every time you visit website your browser is requesting a number of files that located on a server.
-It's crucial to understand how servers work.
+When visiting website browser is requesting a number of files that located on a server.
 Usually, that server is running Linux.
-This is why, I need to learn Linux (exploring the Lin ux file system, security permission system, firewall, software management).
 Linux is the most popular OS for web servers.
 Some estimates say 80% of public Internet servers are rumnning Linux.
-The Linux distribution RedHat is for large enterprise, corporate customers; Ubuntu is for ease of use on servers, desktops, laptops.

 Downloaded and installed VirtualBox.
 This is free software that will run the virtual machine.
 Downloaded and instaledl Vagrant.
 This is an command line utility that makes it easy to manage and access your virtual machines.